michaeldayreads/reference/shell.md

 ## uptime
 `uptime` to see how long server has been running, users, load averages for 1,5 and 15 minutes

+## visudo

+Safely edit the sudoers file.

+Can be a useful way to change the path for sudo, but be careful, as this essentially scopes the trusted binaries.

+## watch

+Display and refresh the output of another shell command.

+`watch -n 0.1 -d foo` run the `foo` command every 0.1 seconds, refreshing the display and highlighting the differences.

 ## wc

 `wc -l life_the_universe_and_everthing.sh` ideally this would return 42, as would running it :P

 ## `xargs`